gilbertmike/iquhack-duckfebugging/README.md

 - `one_qubit.py`: one qubit teleportation for warmup
 - `two_qubit.py`: two qubit teleportation for even more warmup
 - `generalized.py`: teleportation for n-qubit

+## TODO
+- Algorithm for encoding a run with smaller number of qubits using Schur-Weyl transformation
+- Algorithm for detecting runs
+- Combine previous two algorithms to compress data